docker/docs/api/dtr_1_3_team_repo_access.md

 **Authorization**

-Client must be authenticated as a user which owns the organization the team is in or be a member of that team.
+Client must be authenticated as a user who owns the organization the team is in or be a member of that team.

 **Status Codes**